 To foster implementation of the regional plan by providing technical assistance to public agencies and private interests on land use and natural resource planning matters; by disseminating land use and natural resource base data to public agencies and private interests; and by assisting county and local units of government in preparing local plans that refine and detail the regional plan.
 Achieving more substantial implementation of the regional land use plan was a key goal identified by the Commission's Advisory Committees on Regional Land Use Planning and Transportation Planning.
-The purpose of this effort is to achieve such implementation by refining and detailing the regional plan for counties and communities in the preparation or update of their county and community comprehensive, farmland preservation, and park and open space plans; by providing technical assistance on land use and natural resources planning; and by disseminating land use and natural resource base data.
+In addition, providing park and open space planning assistance to county and local governments fosters refinement of the regional park and open space plan.
+The purpose of this effort is to achieve such implementation by refining and detailing the regional plan for counties and communities through efforts such as preparing or updating their comprehensive, farmland preservation, park and open space, and land and water management plans; by providing technical assistance on land use and natural resources planning; and by disseminating land use and natural resource base data.
 These efforts also include public involvement and education with respect to regional land use, housing, and natural resources planning.